philzook58/philzook58.github.io/_posts/2020-05-23-walk-on-spheres-method-in-julia.markdown

-Conceptually, I think it is plausible that the Laplace equation and a monte carlo walk are related because the static diffusion equation $latex \nabla^2 n = 0$ from Fick's law ultimately comes from the brownian motion of little guys wobbling about from a microscopic perspective.
+Conceptually, I think it is plausible that the Laplace equation and a monte carlo walk are related because the static diffusion equation $ \nabla^2 n = 0$ from Fick's law ultimately comes from the brownian motion of little guys wobbling about from a microscopic perspective.